 And what about this: in the second season Next Generation episode entitled “Elementary, Dear Data”, it was established that they could easily use the computer to create a sentient life form on the holodeck.
 That’s right-they gave the 24th century equivalent of the iMac the ability to create life.
 And on the Voyager episode “Author, Author”, they even showed that the enlightened, democratic Federation was using a bunch of these sentient holograms as slave laborers.
 And yet the implications of that were never explored or even really acknowledged.
 We were supposed to continue to think of the Federation as the good guys, even though they used their magical life-creating technology to make slaves.

 Now, I’m sure that the implications of some of these things I’ve mentioned were touched upon in the novels, but I don’t really care, since the novels have never been considered part of the “official” Star Trek universe and they contradict each other all the time.

 Anyway, that completes my list of some of the unwarranted criticisms that I’ve seen people make about Star Trek Into Darkness just so they could make themselves look smarter by complaining about something on the Internet.
 Again, I totally agree with all the criticisms about the film’s plot and the actions and motivations of the characters.
-But criticizing the film for indulging in the kind of illogic that Star Trek has always engaged in to some degree is a little disingenuous.
+But criticizing the film for indulging in the kind of illogic that Star Trek has always engaged in to some degree is a more than a little disingenuous.